hs38Song/SmartCookie-Security-Analysis/README.md

 ### Citation
 If using this code or setup, please cite our paper:

-Yifei Zhang, Yongyu Liu, Haodong Song.
+Yifei Zhang, Yongyu Liu, Haodong Song, Zang Dexin.
 "Patching SmartCookie: Security Concerns of Split-Proxy Approaches."
-UIUC, 2024.
+UIUC, 2025.